DaRos97/Quenches/new_1D/README.md

 States are obtained through a linear ramp of total time 500 ns starting from the staggered state and arriving to the gappless state.
 Model is XX+YY + staggered Z.

-For fillings different from 1/2 the computation of the correlator is correct but a different averaging might have to be taken into account.
+Fillings different from 1/2 are maybe not correct yet.
+The time evolution is the same but we take into consideration different filled states.

 ## Analysis
 `analysis.py`